tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://scholarship.law.gwu.edu/cgi/viewcontent.cgi?article=1796&context=faculty_publications p.475

-<mark>When a heterosexual man kills a gay man</mark> and faces a murder charge, <mark>a common defense strategy is to use the concept of “gay panic”</mark> to explain the killing.<sup>10</sup> <mark>There is no officially recognized “gay panic” defense,</mark> <mark>but many use the term to refer to defense strategies that rely on the notion that a criminal defendant should be excused or justified if his violent actions were in response to a (homo)sexual advance.<sup>11</sup></mark> <mark>Such strategies include using gay panic to bolster claims of insanity, diminished capacity, provocation, and self-defense.</mark> In this paper, I use the term “gay panic defense” as shorthand for these strategies.
+<mark>When a heterosexual man kills a gay man</mark> and faces a murder charge, <mark>a common defense strategy is to use the concept of "gay panic"</mark> to explain the killing.<sup>10</sup> <mark>There is no officially recognized "gay panic" defense,</mark> <mark>but many use the term to refer to defense strategies that rely on the notion that a criminal defendant should be excused or justified if his violent actions were in response to a (homo)sexual advance.<sup>11</sup></mark> <mark>Such strategies include using gay panic to bolster claims of insanity, diminished capacity, provocation, and self-defense.</mark> In this paper, I use the term "gay panic defense" as shorthand for these strategies.

 <footer>

 <sup>10</sup> See Duncan Osborne, *The Homosexual Panic Defense: Are Juries Really Buying It?*, LGNY NEWS, Nov.
-4, 1999, at 4; see also Gary David Comstock, *Dismantling the Homosexual Panic Defense*, 2 LAW & SEXUALITY 81, 81-82 (1992) [hereinafter Comstock, *Dismantling the Homosexual Panic Defense*]; *Developments in the Law — Sexual Orientation and the Law*, 102 HARV.
+4, 1999, at 4; see also Gary David Comstock, *Dismantling the Homosexual Panic Defense*, 2 LAW & SEXUALITY 81, 81-82 (1992) [hereinafter Comstock, *Dismantling the Homosexual Panic Defense*]; *Developments in the Law - Sexual Orientation and the Law*, 102 HARV.
 L. REV .
-1519, 1542-46 (1989); Joshua Dressler, *When “Heterosexual” Men Kill “Homosexual” Men: Reflections On Provocation Law, Sexual Advances, and the “Reasonable Man” Standard*, 85 J. CRIM.
-L. & CRIMINOLOGY 726, 726-32 (1995) [hereinafter Dressler, *When “Heterosexual” Men Kill “Homosexual” Men*]; Robert Mison, *Homophobia in Manslaughter: The Homosexual Advance As Insufficient Provocation*, 80 CAL.
-L. REV. 133, 133-34 (1992); Martha C. Nussbaum, *“Secret Sewers of Vice”: Disgust, Bodies, and the Law*, in THE PASSIONS OF LAW 30, 35-38 (Susan Bandes ed., 1999); Christina Pei-Lin Chen, Note, *Provocation’s Privileged Desire: The Provocation Doctrine, “Homosexual Panic,” and the Non-Violent Unwanted Sexual Advance Defense*, 10 CORNELL J. L. & PUB.
-POL’Y 195, 201-03, 210-13 (2000); Kara S. Suffredini, Note, *Pride and Prejudice: The Homosexual Panic Defense*, 21 B.C.
+1519, 1542-46 (1989); Joshua Dressler, *When "Heterosexual" Men Kill "Homosexual" Men: Reflections On Provocation Law, Sexual Advances, and the "Reasonable Man" Standard*, 85 J. CRIM.
+L. & CRIMINOLOGY 726, 726-32 (1995) [hereinafter Dressler, *When "Heterosexual" Men Kill "Homosexual" Men*]; Robert Mison, *Homophobia in Manslaughter: The Homosexual Advance As Insufficient Provocation*, 80 CAL.
+L. REV. 133, 133-34 (1992); Martha C. Nussbaum, *"Secret Sewers of Vice": Disgust, Bodies, and the Law*, in THE PASSIONS OF LAW 30, 35-38 (Susan Bandes ed., 1999); Christina Pei-Lin Chen, Note, *Provocation's Privileged Desire: The Provocation Doctrine, "Homosexual Panic," and the Non-Violent Unwanted Sexual Advance Defense*, 10 CORNELL J. L. & PUB.
+POL'Y 195, 201-03, 210-13 (2000); Kara S. Suffredini, Note, *Pride and Prejudice: The Homosexual Panic Defense*, 21 B.C.
 THIRD WORLD L.J.
 279, 279, 302 (2001).

 <sup>11</sup> Gay panic arguments have been called the Homosexual Advance Defense, the Homosexual Panic Defense, and the Homosexual Rage Defense.